Gormezoglu/MorpaStudy/info of studies.md

 # RATIONALE

 - Our data is highly imbalanced.
 So we should use AUCPR (Area under Curve Precision Recall) as metric.
+(Precision-Recall is a useful measure of success of prediction when the classes are very imbalanced. source:scikit-learn.org)
 - We should use XGB as model.
 - We should use RF as alternative model.
 - We should use SVM as another alternative model (with SMOTE).